zzzprojects/docs/entityframework-extensions.net/pages/articles/efcore-pinned-versioning.md

 - `6.x.y.z`: For **EFE** using `EF Core 6`
 - `5.x.y.z`: For **EFE** using `EF Core 5`

-Incrementing the `x` value typically indicates a major release, which often indicate of a breaking changes.
+Incrementing the `x` value typically indicates a major release, which often indicates a breaking change.

 **NOTE:** On NuGet, when the `[patch]` value is `0`, it doesn't appear in the version number.
 For example, a release like `7.100.0.0` will be displayed on NuGet as `7.100.0`.
 Keep this in mind when comparing version numbers between our release notes and NuGet listings.